datastax/starlight-for-rabbitmq/README.md

    java -jar ./pulsar-rabbitmq-gw/target/pulsar-rabbitmq-gw-${version}-jar-with-dependencies.jar -c conf/gateway.conf
    ```

-#### Running Pulsar RabbitMQ as a protocol handler
+#### Running Starlight for RabbitMQ as a protocol handler

-The Pulsar RabbitMQ gateway can be embedded directly into the Pulsar brokers by loading it as a protocol handler.
+Starlight for RabbitMQ can be embedded directly into the Pulsar brokers by loading it as a protocol handler.

-1. Set the configuration of the Pulsar RabbitMQ gateway protocol handler in the broker configuration file (generally `broker.conf` or `standalone.conf`).
+1. Set the configuration of the Starlight for RabbitMQ protocol handler in the broker configuration file (generally `broker.conf` or `standalone.conf`).
    Example where the NAR file was copied into the `./protocols` directory:
     ```properties
    messagingProtocols=rabbitmq